Retrieve data and metrics from a Redis instance to effectively monitor the performance of the Redis server.

 redis.cmd.usecTotal time for all executions of this command

-redis.clients.connectedNumber of client connections (excluding connections from replicas)
+redis.clients.connectedNumber of client connections, excludes connections from replicas

 redis.keys.expiredTotal number of key expiration events

-redis.connections.rejectedNumber of connections rejected because of maxclients limit
+redis.connections.rejectedNumber of connections rejected due to maxclients limit

 redis.commandsNumber of commands processed per second